 What Can You Do with a Degree in Public Health?
 (Public Health 291-Fall Semester) The field of public health is dynamic and ever-changing.
 It's estimated that in the next five years there will be a need for over 250,000 public health professionals.
 The shortage of health leaders and professionals provides great challenges as well as opportunities for those entering the field.
 This course is designed to provide you with a dynamic experience in learning about the breadth of career opportunities for those with a degree in public health while exploring the field of public health foundation.
 Over the course of the semester, you'll have the opportunity to: meet and network with public health professionals from a wide range of disciplines in a series of panels, as they share their expertise on a designated topic and insights into their own career paths; hear from graduate students who will share their experiences and perspectives of field placements in a variety of work settings; and focus on ways you can advance your own professional development in targeted sessions.
 This course is open to graduate and undergraduate students.
 Learn more in our flyer!

-Health Policy Advocacy (Public Health 220-Fall Semester) This course focuses on data-based strategies using persuasive written and oral communication skills necessary to preserve and/ or improve the health status of the populations.
+Health Policy Advocacy (Public Health 220D-Fall and Spring Semester) This course focuses on data-based strategies using persuasive written and oral communication skills necessary to preserve and/ or improve the health status of the populations.
 The course will allow students to understand and situate the important role of focused public health advocacy in the spectrum of public health practice.
 Students will develop research, organization, and coalition-building skills necessary to produce an effective advocacy campaign.
 The course identifies the roles of those involved in the making of policy and demonstrates the use of appropriate channels and technologies to influence health policy change.

 Past Course Offerings